Mike Zunino Player Props: Guardians vs. Mariners

-After going 0-for-3 in his last game, Mike Zunino and the Cleveland Guardians face the Seattle Mariners (who will start Marco Gonzales) at 6:10 PM ET on Saturday.
+Mike Zunino -- 0-for-2 in his last game -- will be in action for the Cleveland Guardians against the Seattle Mariners, with George Kirby on the mound, on April 9 at 1:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Mariners.
+In his most recent game he had a hitless showing (0-for-2) against the Mariners.

 Mike Zunino Game Info & Props vs. the Mariners